hawkinsw/medava/README.md

 But, leaving this code in our product is like walking a very thin rope at great heights in gale-force winds -- we are definitely living dangerously.
 It's like living almost as dangerously as, dramatic pause, bowling without bumpers!

-Let's write a class that will simulate something that a `Pharmacy` might ship to a `Hospital` but is not a `Medicine` -- a medical device.
+Let's write a class that will simulate something that a `Pharmacy` might reasonably ship to a `Hospital` but is not a `Medicine` -- a medical device.
 We will assume that the device is a Jarvik Artifical Heart -- `Jarvik`.
 Create the `Jarvik` class in the `Jarvik.java` file with the following code:

 ```Java